dam2452/AUTOMATE_FFMPEG/README.md

 ## Overview

-Video Processing Tool is a comprehensive command-line application designed for efficient video encoding and manipulation.
+AUTOMATE_FFMPEG is a comprehensive command-line application designed for efficient video encoding and manipulation.
 It not only allows users to choose specific video, audio, and subtitle streams and set various encoding parameters but also enables processing of entire hierarchies of folders and hundreds of videos in a streamlined manner.
 This makes it ideal for bulk video processing tasks.

 ## Features